 About Alpha-1 Foundation research programs

-The Alpha-1 Foundation has invested almost $47 million to support Alpha-1 Antitrypsin Deficiency research and programs at 94 institutions in North America, Europe, the Middle East, and Australia.
+The Alpha-1 Foundation has invested more than $50 million to support Alpha-1 Antitrypsin Deficiency research and programs at 94 institutions in North America, Europe, the Middle East, and Australia.

 The overriding goal of the Foundation is to cure Alpha-1.